-The hemodynamic measurements of cardiogenic shock are a pulmonary capillary wedge pressure (PCWP) of greater than 15 mm Hg and a cardiac index of less than 2.2 L/min/m2.
+The hemodynamic measurements of cardiogenic shock are a pulmonary capillary wedge pressure (PCWP) higher than 15 mm Hg and a cardiac index lower than 2.2 L/min/m2.

-The presence of large V waves on the PCWP tracing suggests severe mitral regurgitation, whereas a step-up in oxygen saturation between the right atrium and the right ventricle is diagnostic of ventricular septal rupture.
+The presence of large V waves on the PCWP tracing suggests severe mitral regurgitation, whereas a step-up in oxygen saturation between the right atrium (RA) and the RV is diagnostic of ventricular septal rupture.

-High right-sided filling pressures in the absence of an elevated PCWP, when accompanied by electrocardiographic criteria, indicate right ventricular infarction.
+High right-side filling pressures in the absence of an elevated PCWP, when accompanied by ECG criteria, indicate RV infarction.

 Early and definitive restoration of coronary blood flow is the most important intervention for achieving an improved survival rate.
 At present, it represents standard therapy for patients with cardiogenic shock due to myocardial ischemia.